-The little town of Ouray, Colorado is nicknamed as the Switzerland of America.
+The little town of Ouray, Colorado was nicknamed as the Switzerland of America.
 The character of the town was built upon as an old mining town in the San Juan mountains.

 It took a lot of focus driving 25 miles from Silverton, Colorado to get into Ouray, Colorado.
-The million dollar highway is well maintained but required concentration as the road hugged the mountain side.
-The other side of the road drops off with minimal guard railing.
-Since the town of Ouray is popular for outdoor activities, the motor traffic consists mostly of camper trailers and 4 wheel drive vehicles.
+The million dollar highway was well maintained but required concentration as the road hugged the mountain side.
+The other side of the road dropped off to a ravine with minimal guard railing.
+Motor traffic along the highway was mostly 4-wheel drives and campers because of its outdoor activity popularity.

-Hiking is a popular activity.
+Hiking was also a popular activity.
 We tried the perimeter trail but it proved too much for us.
 The experience was totally different from when we did some trail hiking at Austin, Texas.
-We did several of the shorter hikes and it led us to the attraction sites of the town.
+We ended up doing the shorter and easier hike trails.

 One hike that we did not miss was a walk through the whole length of main street.
 Here we looked at the different establishments doing business in town.
 We found a lot of bars and saloons, a few restaurants, and a lot more of the small stores catering to local products.
-The scene below is a common early evening sight according to our hostess as we were eating dinner at a top deck of a local restaurant.
+Oh, one more thing – a deer or a herd of deer walking down Main Street was usual for Ouray.
+We saw it while having dinner at the top deck of one of the local restaurants.

 […] easy at a slow pace.
 It did bring back memories of our attempt to hike the perimeter trail at Ouray, Colorado.
 None of us were hard core hikers.
 Although we keep relatively active, we still need to build up […]